 How Do Immunoassay Tests Work

 Immunoassay Tests are biochemical tests that detect disease and works on the principle of antigen-antibody reaction.
 It aims at measuring the presence and the concentration of an analyte.
-Researchers and health care professionals utilize immunoassays to detect different kinds of antibodies.
+Researchers and health care professionals utilize immunoassays testing to detect different kinds of antibodies.

 Surmodics™ IVD provides immunoassay developers the critical components they need to build reliable, robust, and accurate immunoassay tests.
 Our broad portfolio includes the industry’s gold standard in protein stabilizers/blocking buffers designed to increase sensitivity and specificity while decreasing non-specific binding.
 We also offer best-in-class detection substrates for color (TMB, ABTS, PNPS, BCIB/NBT) and light (Chemiluminescent) development as well as a selection of accessory reagents including our high-performance diluents designed to reduce matrix interferences including Human Anti-Mouse Antibodies (HAMA) and Rheumatoid Factor (RF) interferences.